cedric-detienne/Autistic-participatory-metrics/corpus/jabref/README.md

 > All rights to the original publications remain with their respective authors and publishers.

-If you use this data in your work, please cite this repository and include attribution to the original sources via the DOIs provided in each BibTeX entry.
+If you use this data in your work, please include attribution to the original sources via the DOIs provided in each BibTeX entry.

 The inclusion of a publication in this dataset **does not imply any endorsement by the AIMS-2-TRIALS programme or its funders**.
 This is an independent documentation effort.

-*Last updated: 25 May 2025*
+*Last updated: 26 May 2025*